panoskarakoul/Santorini_ground_deformation/README.md

 ## Methodology

-Multi-temporal Differential InSAR (DInSAR) was applied to consecutive 12-day Sentinel-1 interferometric pairs covering the Santorini volcanic unrest period of March 2024 to March 2025.
+Multi-temporal InSAR was applied to consecutive 12-day Sentinel-1 interferometric pairs covering the Santorini volcanic unrest period of March 2024 to March 2025.
 Data were processed using the ASF HyP3 InSAR GAMMA cloud platform with parameters matching those of Isken et al. (2025): 10×2 range-azimuth multilooking (~40m resolution), Goldstein adaptive phase filtering (alpha=0.6), topographic phase removal using the Copernicus GLO-90 DEM, and SNAPHU statistical-cost phase unwrapping.
 Interferometric coherence was assessed for all pairs with pixels below 0.4 masked out before computing the cumulative displacement map.

 ---